nim-lang/Nim/doc/manual.rst

   possibly modifying compile-time variables

-A constant expression can contain code blocks that may internally use all Nim features supported at compile time (as detailed in the next section below), but that cannot refer to any external values beyond those listed above.
+A constant expression can contain code blocks that may internally use all Nim features supported at compile time (as detailed in the next section below).
+Within such a code block, it is possible to declare variables and then later read and update them, or declare variables and pass them to procedures that modify them.
+However, the code in such a block must still adhere to the retrictions listed above for referencing values and operations outside the block.

 The ability to access and modify compile-time variables adds flexibility to constant expressions that may be surprising to those coming from other